Chai-T29/Chai-T29.github.io/_posts/2024-05-22-ECG-Heart-Abnormalities.md

 feature_image: images/ecg.jpg
 ---

 ECG, or electrocardiogram, data measures the activity of the heart, and doctors use this information to help diagnose a plethora of heart diseases.
 The article covers an assignment I did in my High-Dimensional Data Analytics Class under Professor Kamran Paynabar.
 The purpose of this assignment is to develop a quick and scalable solution for early heart disease detection.
 Automation in the healthcare industry can help alleviate some of the pressures caused by inefficient human resources.
-Although this project covers one use case, this methodology can be applied across many aspects of healthcare analytics.
+Although this assignment covers one use case, this methodology can be applied across many aspects of healthcare analytics.
 I hope you enjoy this read!

 <!--more-->